kayrus/putty/README.md

 # putty

-Go package to parse PuTTY private key formats
+Go package to parse PuTTY private key formats.
+Go 1.13 or above is required.

 ## Example